pannareeb/BMA-PDAC-Model/README.md

-This is the project as part of MSc Systems Biology course at University of Cambridge, and contributed by Aadam Basrai, Kishen Joshi, Pannaree Boonyuen & Tunyang Xie.
+This project is part of MSc Systems Biology course at University of Cambridge (2022/2023) , and contributed by Aadam Basrai, Kishen Joshi, Pannaree Boonyuen & Tunyang Xie (MSc students at University of Cambridge).